tnickut/bachelor_thesis/README.md

 2. Option: Use Anaconda.
 Execute the following command:
     ‘conda create --name myenv python=3.7.12 --file requirements.txt’

+Sciebo link for big files: https://uni-muenster.sciebo.de/s/6YxYy9WgCzRjrsQ

 The repo offers the following functionalities
 - Training the data set:
     The training can be started by ‘python train.py’.
-The training takes about 23 hours, the resulting model is saved as ‘orientation_model.h5’.
-The resulting model is already present in the repository.
+The images and labels from train_images and train_labels are used.
+In the folder is currently only a subset, the whole part of the dataset can be downloaded from sciebo.
+The training on the whole training subset takes about 23 hours, the resulting model is saved as ‘orientation_model.h5’.
+It can also be downloaded from sciebo.

 - Visualisation of the MultiBin pipeline using KITTI images:
     In the script, set the variable ‘image’ to the corresponding image number, e.g. ‘003744’, ‘003745’, etc. .
 If necessary, adjust the path to ‘train_images’ or ‘test_images’.
+In the current folder in only a subset of the train and test images for visualisation, the rest can also be downloaded from sciebo.
 Then start the script via ‘python demo_kitti.py’.

 - Visualisation of the MultiBin pipeline using GTA5 scenes:
     Change the variable ‘image’ in the script to a desired image from the ‘gta_images’ folder.
 Then start the script via ‘python demo_gta5.py’.

 - Create predictions in KTTI format using the KITTI test data set Execute the script ‘create_kitti_predictions.py’.
 The results are stored in the kitti_predictions folder.
-Not all test images are stored in the repo due to the size.
-If necessary, the dataset can be downloaded via 'https://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d'.
+Not all test images are stored in the repository.
+If necessary, the subset can be downloaded from sciebo.
 The images from 0 to 3740 are for training, the rest for testing.

-- Evaluation of orientation_score, distance and average precision Using the predictions in the ‘kitti_predictions’ folder and the eval_* scripts, the metrics orientation score, distance to the centre of the bounding box and AP can be determined.
-The predictions must be created beforehand using ‘create_kitti_predictions.py’, but the folder already contains the predictions that were created based on the model.
+- Evaluation of orientation_score, distance and average precision Using the predictions in the ‘kitti_predictions’ folder and the eval_*.py scripts, the metrics orientation score, error in the distance to the center of the bounding box and AP can be determined.
+The predictions must be created beforehand using ‘create_kitti_predictions.py’, but the folder already contains all the predictions that were created based on the model.
 The evaluation of the respective metric can be done either via ‘python eval_distance.py’, ‘python eval_map.py’ or ‘python eval_orientation_score.py’.

 - Starting and testing the Side Assist system
     1. start the Side Assist via ‘python side_assist.py’ and wait for the server to boot up